sunfounder/raspad3/docs/source/quick_user_guide.rst

   :width: 550
   :align: center

-If you adjust the volume, press the volume button once to enter the volume adjustment page.
+To adjust the volume, press the volume button once to enter the volume adjustment page.

 .. image:: img/assembling32.png
   :width: 600
   :align: center

-Then press these two buttons to adjust volume.
+Then press these two buttons to adjust the volume.

 .. image:: img/assembling33.png
   :width: 600